luusi/MDP-Planner-Chip-Production/README.md

 Results of the experiments can be found in [chip_experimental_results](chip_experimental_results).
 Some results referring to the computation of the composition MDP can be null as we serialize the MDP in a pickle file so we do not have to recompute it each time.

+Graphical representations of the target and the composition MDP (`xsmall` size) can be found in [debug](docs/notebooks/debug.ipynb) notebook.

 ## How to replicate the experiments
 The experiments can be replicated either using Docker or from source code.
 We suggest to use Docker.